The beautiful new edition of The Pollinator Garden Planning Deck is now available at your favorite bookseller!

 The Xerces Society

-Native Bees Are Effective and Efficient Pollinators
+Native Bees are Effective and Efficient Pollinators

 Definition: What’s the difference between honeybees and native bees?